EvoMaster: A Foundational Evolving Agent Framework for Agentic Science at Scale: Benchmark Descriptions

 \textbf{BrowseComp}~\citep{wei2025browsecomp}.
 BrowseComp comprises 1,266 complex web information retrieval tasks.
 BrowseComp requires agents to persistently navigate tens or hundreds of web pages to locate entangled information: facts that cannot be found with a single query but demand creative, multi-step browsing strategies and cross-source validation.
 The benchmark is intentionally designed to test an agent's ability to adapt search strategies, synthesize information across sources, and persist through challenging retrieval scenarios.

+\textbf{BrowseComp-ZH}~\citep{hong2025browsecompzh}.
+BrowseComp-ZH extends the BrowseComp-style evaluation to the Chinese web.
+It contains 289 high-difficulty, multi-hop questions spanning 11 domains, with each question reverse-engineered from a short and objectively verifiable answer.
+The benchmark stresses multilingual retrieval, Chinese information ecosystems, reasoning over noisy web evidence, and answer uniqueness.

-\textbf{FrontierScience}~\citep{openai2026frontierscience}.
-FrontierScience evaluates AI agents on frontier scientific reasoning across three natural science disciplines: physics, chemistry, and biology.
+\textbf{Frontier Science}~\citep{openai2026frontierscience}.
+Frontier Science evaluates AI agents on frontier scientific reasoning across three natural science disciplines: physics, chemistry, and biology.
 It comprises two complementary tracks: the Olympiad track contains 100 problems designed by international competition gold medalists (at IPhO, IChO, and IBO level), evaluated via short-answer exact-match; the Research track contains 60 original research subtasks designed by PhD scientists, graded on a 10-point rubric for scientific rigor and methodology.
-FrontierScience targets natural science reasoning, a domain particularly relevant to Agentic Science.
+Frontier Science targets natural science reasoning, a domain particularly relevant to Agentic Science.